PAGSAdmin/ClarityGuard/README.md

 **Messy headline**

-“NEW STUDY: Eating one apple a day exposes you to dangerous levels of cyanide from the seeds.
+Run Clarityguard "NEW STUDY: Eating one apple a day exposes you to dangerous levels of cyanide from the seeds.
 Apple seeds contain arsenic-like poison.
 Doctors warn: stop giving apples to children!”

-ClarityGuard — a free truth quantifying tool forever Created by PAGS
+ClarityGuard Output:

 💡 Story: UNDERSTANDING